ethangyllenhaal/CARC_pipelines/QuickBytes/GATK_markdown.md

 		-O $src/gvcfs/${sample}_raw.g.vcf.gz \
 		-ERC GVCF

-One issue with HaplotypeCaller is that it takes a long time but is not programmed to be parallelized by default.
+One issue with HaplotypeCaller is that it takes a long time, but is not programmed to be parallelized by default.
 However, we can use GNU parallel to easily solve that problem!
-One note is that we need env_parallel if we are using conda.
 We can do this two ways.
-If you have many small inputs, it should be fine to parallelize by sample like this.
+If you have many small inputs, it will be easiest to parallelize like this.
 Note that we restrict the memory such that each job can only max out the core it's on (you'll want to change from 6g based on the machine you're running this on):

 	cat $src/sample_list | env_parallel --sshloginfline $PBS_NODEFILE \
-		“gatk --java-options "-Xmx6g" HaplotypeCaller \
+		'gatk --java-options "-Xmx6g" HaplotypeCaller \
 		-R ${reference}.fa \
 		-I $src/bams/{}_recal.bam \
 		-O $src/gvcfs/${}_raw.g.vcf.gz \
-		-ERC GVCF”
+		-ERC GVCF'

-However, if you are dealing with large files, HaplotypeCaller may take longer than your walltime!
-We'll do this by breaking the job into multiple intervals, which will be every contig in our reference.
+If you are dealing with large files, HaplotypeCaller may take longer than your walltime!
+We'll fix this by breaking the job into multiple intervals, which will be every contig in our reference.
 This can be parallelized very efficiently across many cores:

+	# make our interval list
 	cut -f 1 ${reference}.fa.fai > $src/chromosomes.list

 	mkdir ${src}/gvcfs/${sample}